mobiplus-opensource/mobiplus-version-blocker-flutter/README.md

 final blockApp = BlockApp();
 ```

-You can now use the 'BlockApp()' class to show and manipulate the block screen
+You can now use the 'BlockApp()' class to show and manipulate the block screen properties

 ```dart
 void initBlockVersion(BuildContext context) async {